Bibi Smit: Artistic career

-In 2002, Smit was invited to design and make the "Ledenobject" of the Friends of Modern Glass and selected for an artist residency at North Lands Creative, in Scotland during the following year.
+In 2002, Smit was invited to make the "Ledenobject" of the Friends of Modern Glass and selected for an artist residency at North Lands Creative, in Scotland during the following year.
 Between 2005 and 2012, she was also a board member of the Friends of Modern Glass.
 During the Glasrijk Tubbergen International Glass Art event in 2013, Smit presented a series of pieces inspired by the solar flares and trees shapes, examining the relationship between shape and deformation in glass.
 According to the director of the National Glass Museum, Arend-Jan Weijsters, her work becomes strong in the unusual intersection between the simplicity of form and the mysterious appearance.

 Since 2016, her work has been selected for the Dutch pavilion during the Salone del Mobile in Milan, curated by Nicole Uniquole.
-In 2019, she showcased the “Swarm” chandeliers and a series of vases in a presentation, which was inspired by the light and colour palette of the master painter Rembrandt van Rijn.
+In 2019, she showcased “Swarms” and a series of sculptures in a presentation, which was inspired by the light and colour palette of the master painter Rembrandt van Rijn.
 The fragile glass birds suggested the movement of large flocks of starlings.
 She is called la Venini dei Paesi Bassi, which means the Venini of the Low Countries, referring to the famous Venetian glass designer and namesake of the largest glass factory in glass, in Murano.
 In 2018, Smit presented the Copier Unveiled, a new series for the "Copier Revisited" collection at Royal Leerdam Crystal.

+In 2023, Smit installed the "Whirl of life" in the Mauritshuis for its 200th birthday.
+The installation was commissioned in 2022 by the Friends of the Mauritshuis Foundation and is inspired by the 19th century's paintings of the museum's collection.
+Located in the atrium, the artwork stands 6 meters high, in the form of a spiral and consists of 233 elements.